Compact Online Reference Encyclopedia (CORE)

 Most states have their own list of codes they use to categorize offenses.
 To centralize all the criminal offenses record in ICOTS, each state must enter an offender's offense details using NCIC codes.
 Below is a complete list of all the NCIC offense…

-As used in these rules, unless the context clearly requires a different construction- Abscond – means to be absent from the offender’s approved place of residence and employment; and failing to comply with reporting requirements.
-Adult – means both…
+*/ As used in these rules, unless the context clearly requires a different construction- Abscond – means to be absent from the supervised individual's approved place of residence and employment; and failing to comply with reporting requirements. '…

-The other circumstances in which a receiving state is mandated to accept supervision include the employment transfer of an offender and the employment transfer of a family member with whom the offender resides with to another state.
+Other circumstances in which a receiving state is mandated to accept supervision include the employment transfer of a supervised individual or the employment transfer of a family member with whom the supervised individual resides.
 Rule 3.101-1(a)(3) and…

 Rules governing transfer of supervision under the compact of the Interstate Commission for Adult Offender Supervision